 According to Apple Support Community threads, some users have been experiencing difficulties with Safari after updating their Macs to the latest macOS, such as web browser crashes or keeps freezing.

 First, remove third-party extensions you recently installed.
 Because those plug-ins/extensions might be incompatible with the web browser you use.

 If that doesn’t solve the problem, you’ll need to reset Safari.
 It’s also quite simple.
-This video tutorial shows how:
+Watch this video tutorial:

-If the web browser continues to freeze, we’d recommend a full macOS check-up and update.
+If the web browser continues to freeze, update your macOS.
 Make sure to back up your data before you do this.
 Updating macOS is a fairly simple process.
-Simply click on the Apple logo, the App Store option, you’ll see the number of updates available.
+Simply click on the Apple logo, the App Store option, and you’ll see the number of updates available.

-Once updated, it should fix the browser’s freezing issues and prevent your Mac from other issues in the future.
+Once updated, it should fix the browser’s freezing issues as well as other problems.

 Scenario 4: Mac Keeps Freezing on Startup

-If your Mac often freezes upon startup, chances are you have excessive login items or launch agents.
-Those are applications, services, or server connections that run automatically when your Mac starts.
+If your Mac often freezes upon startup, chances are you have too many login items or launch agents.
+Those are usually applications, services, or server connections that run automatically when your Mac starts.

 Another possible cause is the Non-Volatile Random-Access Memory (NVRAM) issue, as Apple puts in this article:

 “…if your Mac starts up from a disk other than the one selected in Startup Disk preferences, or a question mark icon briefly appears before your Mac starts up, you might need to reset NVRAM.”

 How to fix: optimize login items and reset NVRAM

-Disabling unnecessary startup items is simple, just do a Spotlight search for “Users & Groups” (alternatively, click on the Apple icon, then System Preferences, click on Users & Groups).
+Disabling unnecessary startup items is simple, just do a Spotlight search for “Users & Groups” (alternatively, click on the Apple icon, then System Settings, and click on Users & Groups).

 Note: there may be some launch agents that do not show under Login Items, but they still run on startup.
-You can disable or remove them in CleanMyMac (via Extensions > Launch Agents, as shown below).
+You can find and disable them via CleanMyMac (via Optimization > Launch Agents, as shown below).

 Resetting NVRAM is easy and risk-free.
-Simply shut down your Mac and press the four combination keys as shown in this video guide.
+Simply shut down your Mac and press the four combination keys as shown in this guide.

 Scenario 5: Mac is Frozen Completely